 Structure Determination of Interacting Sample Systems

-Evaluation of interacting (charged or concentrated) particles requires the knowledge of “form and structure factor”.
-The unique GIFT software allows to study samples in their original state and to determine the nanostructure of the particles.
+Analyzing the structure of interacting (charged or concentrated) particles by small-angle X-ray scattering requires the knowledge of “form and structure factor”.
+The unique GIFT software allows studying samples in their original state and determining the particles’ nanostructure.

 Form factor and Structure factor

-Two different factors contribute to a small-angle X-ray scattering curve I(q), as shown in Figure 1:
+Two different factors contribute to a small-angle X-ray scattering (SAXS) curve I(q):

 - the form factor P(q) contains information about the size and shape of the single particles,